Altinn/altinn-studio/.github/ISSUE_TEMPLATE/user-story.md

 etc

 ## Definition of done
-Verify that this issue meets [DoD](https://confluence.brreg.no/display/T3KP/Definition+of+Done#DefinitionofDone-DoD%E2%80%93utvikling) before closing.
+Verify that this issue meets [DoD](https://confluence.brreg.no/display/T3KP/Definition+of+Done#DefinitionofDone-DoD%E2%80%93utvikling) (Only for project members) before closing.
 - [ ] Documentation (if relevant)
 - [ ] Manual test (if needed)
 - [ ] Automated test (if needed)